Josey9087/Portfolio/README.md

 Website: Jose Yanez's Portfolio

 This is a portfolio project I started from scratch for the University of Denver Coding Bootcamp.
+It now serves as my main portfolio in showcasing my skills as a web developer.

+The page uses HTML and CSS.

 My Assignment was as follows:
 AS AN employer